-After two hours of waiting as a potential jury member, I finally heard the theme of the trial: alleged sexual abuse of a child.
+After two hours of waiting for jury duty, I finally heard the theme of the trial: alleged sexual abuse of a child.

-My emotional and physical reaction was so strong.
-As I sat in that court room, I felt no judgment toward the accused, but a wave of extreme emotion washed over me for the countless women who have experienced sexual and emotional abuse.
+As a potential juror, my emotional and physical reaction was alarming.
+Although I felt no judgment toward the accused, images of the countless women I know, including myself, who experienced sexual and emotional abuse or harassment, flashed in my mind.

 Trauma causes emotional blocks that get in our way

-Trauma influences a woman’s ability to stand in her power.
+Unresolved trauma can block a woman’s ability to stand in her power, especially her spiritual power.

-It isn’t that she can’t be successful with this lingering wound, but the perpetual second guessing, constant self-doubt, feelings of unworthiness, and fear of being seen seem to be clear signs that something is amiss.
+It isn’t that she can’t be successful with this lingering wound, but there may be an underlying tendency to second guessing herself.
+Mental, emotional, physical, and sexual abuse can make a woman experience perpetual self-doubt, feelings of unworthiness, and fear of being seen.
+These feelings alert us that there may be something amiss on a soul level.

-Sometimes these feelings are subtle, other times extreme.
-Regardless, a woman shouldn’t have to work so hard to make a little progress.
+Sometimes these feelings are subtle, other times they’re extreme.
+Regardless, a woman shouldn’t have to work so hard to make a little progress in her life.

 Getting caught up in a never ending cycle

 What most people don’t understand is that the past trauma can put a person in a sort of cycle.
-The trauma victim feels the emotional impact of the original experience in current events, even if the current situation is nowhere near as traumatic as the initial situation.
+The trauma victim repeatedly feels the emotional impact of the original experience in her current life, even if the current situation is nowhere near as traumatic as the initial situation.

 But this type of trauma cannot be thought away, ignored or pushed aside.

-You cannot tell someone to “get over it and move on already” because the trauma is literally locked in their cells and until they release the emotion, they will continue to experience the after effects of the trauma.
+You cannot tell a woman to “get over her trauma and move on already.”
+The trauma is energetically locked in a woman’s cells.
+Until she’s able to release the emotion, she will continue to experience the after effects of the trauma.

 There is a scientific explanation for this.
 According to Dr. Mona Lisa Schultz, neuropsychiatrist and medical intuitive (paraphrased from Awakening Intuition, page 97-98)

 Trauma increases levels of dissociation.
-This means that certain emotions and memories are split off; they lie in the body tissue or areas of the brain we can’t talk about.
+This means that certain emotions and memories are split off; they lie in the body tissue or areas of the brain we can’t access.

 You could be moving through a benign, non-threatening situation but your body perceives it as a threatening, traumatic situation making it just as traumatizing and stressful as the former experience.

 Dr. Schultz’s work focuses on the correlation between traumatic memory and disease.
-I’ve noticed the same correlation with traumatic memory and lifework success.
+I’ve noticed the same correlation with traumatic memory and a woman’s ability to stand in her spiritual power and live the full expression of her purpose and potential.

 Healing to reConnect with Your Purpose and Power

-Over the past several months I’ve been working with a few clients on a new level.
+Years ago, I started working with clients on a new level.

-In addition to guiding them on how to connect with their purpose, I’ve also been noticing the effects of spiritual (shamanic) healings on their ability to connect with their personal power.
+In addition to guiding them on how to connect with their purpose, I also noticed the effects of soul healing on their ability to connect with their spiritual power.

 So far the results are pretty impressive.